 Once you’ve reached an agreement with the supplier and placed the Alibaba trade assurance order, the next step is to figure out how you’re going to pay them.

-What are the things to consider when choosing the payment method?
+What to consider when choosing a payment method

 There are several Alibaba payment methods available for you to choose from.
 Here are some things we recommend that you take into account to be able to choose the right and secure payment method: